sayedihashimi/markdown-examples/index.md

-# Web Publishing with Visual Studio 2012 #
+# Web Application Project Deployment Overview for Visual Studio and ASP.NET #

 This topic provides an overview of the tasks that are required to publish (deploy) a Visual Studio web application project to a server where others can access the application over the Internet.